 Barbara, as part of the NZ Navigator team, undertook a research project on behalf of the Ministry of Health NGO Health and Disability Network.
 This project involved identifying and collating a range of online webinars that support NGOs in their capacity building.
 Read more...

 Phillipa was commissioned by Platform Trust to write a report for the KPI programme sponsors in response to the sector's desire to better understand the use of social outcome indicators in benchmarking.
 Download...
 PDF (1.3MB)

 On Track is the development of a Roadmap that aims to inform, shape and influence the future direction of the mental health and addiction sector.
 Working for Te Pou and Platform Trust, Phillipa coordinated this exciting initiative involving people from across the mental health and addiction sector and the wider health and social sectors.
 Read more...

 A free on-line organisational self-assessment tool that is available to all community groups in New Zealand.
-NZ Navigator is governed by a community partnership and Phillipa project managed the tool development.
-Barbara was a project team member, wrote the user guides and other content, and continues her involvement with NZ Navigator as the tool's technical administrator.
+NZ Navigator is now administered by the NZ Navigator Trust.
+Phillipa project-managed the development of the tool.
+Barbara was a project team member and wrote the user guides and other content.
+Barbara is a foundation Trustee, and currently the Hub Coordinator, for the Trust.
 Read more...

 Lattice Consulting was contracted by Platform Trust to update the NGO Guide to PRIMHD, an introductory step-by-step guide to the Programme for Integration of Mental Health Data (PRIMHD).
 We managed the project, engaged with contributors and completely refreshed the document with up-to-date information.